Shrek617/DiscordGuess-Remastered/README.md

 3. Changed recommend delay from 10 second to 15 second.
 4. Added log file.
 (Helps if your PC is running 24/7 to guess)
 5. And small fixes... and more!
+6. Soon...
+Integration with Telegram (and may be Discord)

 ## Usage
 - pip install -r requirements.txt